rrahul963/serverless-add-api-key/README.md

       usagePlan: name-of-same-usage-plan
 ```

+If the usage plan needs to be created, it will be created with the provider.usagePlan values, if defined.
+Otherwise no parameters.

 ### Stage-specific configuration

 To specifiy different API keys for each stage, nest the configuration in a property with the name of the relevant stage.